teaching the awesome potential of being human

 International Involvement

-2007 – Nicaragua, doctors from the Cleveland Clinic on a need-finding medical mission to pediatric hospitals.
+2007 – Nicaragua: doctors from the Cleveland Clinic on a medical mission to pediatric hospitals.

-2009 – Nicaragua, the fishing village El Minco, projects for the Batania Trade School of the Children of the Dump.
+2009 – Nicaragua: the fishing village El Minco, Batania Trade School of the Children of the Dump.

-2010 – Created and found funding for water well in the Neighbourhood School in Engoshura, Kenya
+2010 – Kenya: Created and found funding for water well in the Neighbourhood School in Engoshura

-2010 – Satellite dish and classroom computers for a school in Jamaica
+2010 – Jamaica: Satellite dish and classroom computers for a school in Jamaica

-2010 – Five-school joint clothing drive for the Children-of-the-Dump in Nicaragua
+2010 – Nicara: Five-school joint clothing drive for the Children-of-the-Dump in Nicaragua

-2011 – Chinandega, Nicaragua - School of the Blind – sponsor student through college
+2011 – Nicaragua: Chinandega - School of the Blind – sponsor student named Chilo through college

 Awards and Academic Honors